eu-cpsc215/program-messageboxtimeout/README.md

 ## Notes

+Don't forget to add an external declaration for `MessageBoxTimeoutA` at the top of your assembly module!

 The parameters of the `MessageBoxTimeoutA` function are documented [here](http://pinvoke.net/default.aspx/user32.MessageBoxTimeout).
 Here is a summary of the parameters, in order:

 - `hwnd` - handle to a parent window.
 You can set this to NULL (`0`).